semuxproject/semux-core/docs/Virtual-Machine-Contracts.md

     * Paste the contract's ABI
     * Select function type `constructor` and provide the arguments
     * Copy the ABI-encoded output
-- The gasLimit to provide (use the default `2000000` unless you know the actual gas consumption)
+- The gasLimit to provide (use the default `2000000` or more; the unused gas will be refunded)

 Then, you can deploy a contract via the Semux API and Semux Core wallet:
 - Select transaction type: `Deploy a contract`